 - Advanced standing credit and placement exams

-Advanced Standing CreditAdvanced standing credits are college credits earned before entering NYU, and credit may be awarded toward your NYU degree for the following:
+Advanced Standing CreditAdvanced standing credits are college-level credits earned before entering NYU and may be awarded toward your NYU degree for the following:

 - Satisfactory work completed at another accredited college or university; for details refer to the Advanced Standing Credit policy in the LS Bulletin